-NWB Bank has a €15 billion (or the equivalent in other currencies) Euro Commercial Paper and Certificate of Deposit Program.
+NWB Bank has a €15 billion (or the equivalent in other currencies) euro-commercial paper and certificate of deposit programme.
 In March 2013, NWB Bank established a US commercial paper program under which it can borrow up to US\$10 billion.
-In 2013, NWB Bank issued in aggregate over the year €0.1 billion (or equivalent) including €2 billion under its Euro Commercial Paper program (2012: €7 billion; 2011: €23 billion) and US\$10.8 billion (approximately €3.1 billion).
-At 31 December 2013, under its Euro commercial paper program NWB Bank had €4.9 billion outstanding (2012: €10 billion) and under its US commercial paper program NWB Bank had US\$6.9 billion (approximately €4.6 billion) outstanding.
+In 2014, NWB Bank issued €12 billion under its euro-commercial paper and certificate of deposit programme (2013: 22.4 billion; 2012: 27 billion) and US\$5.8 billion (approximately $\oiint{4.4}$ billion) under its US commercial paper program (2013: US\$10.8 billion (approximately $\oiint{8.1}$ billion).
+At 31 December 2014, NWB Bank had $\oiint{5.9}$ billion outstanding under its Euro commercial paper program (2013: $\oiint{4.9}$ billion), and US\$3.0 billion (approximately $\oiint{2.5}$ billion) outstanding under its US commercial paper program.

 Each year, NWB Bank issues a number of benchmark bonds so that NWB Bank yield curves in Euros and US Dollars are and continue to be available to institutional investors.
-In 2013 NWB Bank completed two benchmark issues, including taps, totaling €1.775 billion with amounts ranging from €0.775 billion to €1.0 billion (or equivalent).
-In 2012 NWB Bank completed 4 benchmark issues, including three in euros and one in US dollars.
-In 2011 NWB Bank completed 5 benchmark issues, including taps, totaling €5.4 billion with amounts ranging from €0.8 billion to €1.4 billion.14 collateral value of the portion of the portfolio pledged as collateral to DNB was €14.9 billion in 2013, \oplus .9 billion in 2012 and €11.0 billion in 2011.
-15
+In 2014, NWB Bank completed 3 benchmark issues totaling 3.0 billion with amounts ranging from 0.8 billion to 1.3 billion (or equivalent).
+In 2013, NWB Bank completed two benchmark issues, including taps, totaling 1.775 billion with amounts ranging from 0.775 billion to 1.0 billion (or equivalent).
+In 2012, NWB Bank completed 4 benchmark issues, including three in euros and one in US dollars.
+The share of benchmark bonds in 2014 is 26%, slightly less than in previous years.
+The benchmarks are important in relation to recognition of NWB Banks' name in the market, but constitute a more expensive form of funding.

 NWB Bank also maintains a collateral position at DNB, to further mitigate any potential liquidity risk in times of market stagnation.
-Virtually the entire loan portfolio of NWB Bank is accepted as collateral at DNB.
-The
+Virtually the entire loans and receivables portfolio of NWB Bank is accepted as collateral at DNB.
+The collateral value of the portion of the loans and receivables portfolio contributed as collateral to DNB was $\pounds 2.7$ billion at 31 December 2014, $\pounds 4.1$ billion at 31 December 2013 and $\oiint .5$ billion at 31 December 2012.